Chess: Beginnings of chess technology

 Chess-playing computer programs (later known as chess engines) began to appear in the 1960s.
 In 1970, the first major computer chess tournament, the North American Computer Chess Championship, was held, followed in 1974 by the first World Computer Chess Championship.
 In the late 1970s, dedicated home chess computers such as Fidelity Electronics' Chess Challenger became commercially available, as well as software to run on home computers.
-However, the overall standard of computer chess was low until the 1990s.
+The overall standard of computer chess was low, however, until the 1990s.

 The first endgame tablebases, which provided perfect play for relatively simple endgames such as king and rook versus king and bishop, appeared in the late 1970s.
 This set a precedent to the complete six- and seven-piece tablebases that became available in the 2000s and 2010s respectively.

-The first commercial chess database, a collection of chess games searchable by move and position, was introduced by the German company ChessBase in 1987.
+Some of the earliest chess databases, which are collections of chess games searchable by move and position, include Ken Thompson and Joe Condon's king-queen versus king-rook chess database.
+They were used for testing early chess engines like Belle.
+It won the ACM North American Computer Chess Championship five times and the 1980 World Computer Chess Championship.
+The first commercial chess database was introduced by the German company ChessBase in 1987.
 Databases containing millions of chess games have since had a profound effect on opening theory and other areas of chess research.

 Digital chess clocks were invented in 1973, though they did not become commonplace until the 1990s.
 Digital clocks allow for time controls involving increments and delays.